my-name-is-samael/BeamJoy/README.md

 - Built-in presets for game time (dusk, noon, dawn, midnight) and weather (clear, cloudy, light rain, rainy, light snow, and snowy).
 - Toggleable preservation of fuel/energy when a vehicle is reset, making gas stations and charging stations essential.
 - Highly customizable emergency refuel system when players vehicles are running out of gas.
+- Vehicles no longer keep pressed inputs when players switch to another

 ### Facilities